uhop/dcl-site/source/docs/general/constructors/index.md

 typeof x.salut; // undefined
 ```

 `Replacer` is provided with `dcl`.
-Read all about it in documentation on
+Read all about it in the documentation on
 [Replacer](/docs/bases/replacer).

 ### More on mixers

-This concept can be extended to suit particual needs.
+This concept can be extended to suit particular needs.
 One notable extension is to
 check types of instance properties, and enforce that copied properties are of
 the same type, or coerce it to that type.
 For example, `firstName` property above is
 defined as a string, so we san check that `firsName` parameter is a string too.

-Additionally we can implement some restrictions too, e.g., skip all function parameters,
+And we can implement some additional restrictions too, e.g., skip all function
-or skip all parameters that start with `_`.
+parameters, or skip all parameters that start with `_`.

 ## Summary

 Techniques described above are simple yet powerful.
 They go beyond constructors,
 and can be used for methods as well.
-Always take them into account while designing
+Always take practical scalability
-mixins and base classes for your project.
+into account while designing mixins and base classes for your project.